 This is a display that indicates the speed of the installed processor.

-Frequency Ratio (\Available when supported by the CPU.)
+Frequency Ratio (Available if supported by the CPU.)

 The feature allows the user to set the internal frequency multiplier for the CPU.
-The options are: Default, x12, x13, x14, x15, x16, x17 and x18. (\Note: The settings can be different, depending on the CPU speed.)
+The options are: Default, x12, x13, x14, x15, x16, x17 and x18.